Omar-Talabay/Object-Detection-in-an-Urban-Environment/README.md

 * random_adjust_contrast
 * random_adjust_hue

-the final training loss value achieved is 0.768 which shows a significant improvements from the second experiment.
+the final training loss value achieved is 0.640 which shows a significant improvements from the second experiment.
 The following figure shows the training progress

 <img src="./final_results/Loss_total_loss_2.svg" width="500" height="300">

+It can be noticed from figure above, the training loss is highly fluctuating compared to experiment 1 even though the have the same learning rate.
+This in fact attributed to the data augmentation which adds extra variablity to train data.

-The validation loss value is 0.882389
+The validation loss value is 0.858350

 The table bellow shows the total precision/recall when IOU=.75